-How to restore the default .htaccess file for WordPress
+How to recreate the WordPress default .htaccess file

-Learn how to restore the default .htaccess file for WordPress in this quick and easy tutorial.
+How to restore the default WordPress .htaccess file

 # BEGIN WordPress